Northumbrian dialect: Nouns

+Pronouns

-T–V distinction: Use of the singular second-person pronouns thoo or tha and thee in Durham and south Northumberland.
-In north Northumberland only ye is encountered.
+T–V distinction, or the of the singular second-person pronouns thou, thy and thee are traditionally used in Durham and South Northumberland.
+In North Northumberland, only ye is encountered.

+In modern Tyneside speech, we can be used for the first-person plural object (us).

+Other pronouns

+Verbs

-aw’s (I is) and thoo's (thou is) are the first and second person present forms of the verb "to be" in Durham and south Northumberland.
+aw’s (I is) and thou's (thou is) are the first and second person present forms of the verb "to be" in Durham and south Northumberland.
 In north Northumberland aw'm (I am) is used as in Scots and Standard English.

+Similar to Scots, double modals are used in the Northumbrian dialect.
+For example, the English verb "to be able" is in Northumbrian in the older form 'te can'.

+Auxiliary Verbs

+Articles

-In Northumberland as well as north & central Durham the definite article is unreduced as in Standard English and Scots.
+In Northumberland and north Durham the definite article is unreduced as in Standard English and Scots.
 This is considered a peculiarity among Northern English dialects.